 - Oh excuse me Sir.

-There was a guy in the bed that turned himself grumbling.
-I quickly get back at the reception and told the lady that she had given me a wrong room because it was busy.
-Well no, the maid explained to me somehow that it was another diver and that we must share the room.
+There was a guy in the bed who turned himself over, grumbling.
+I quickly went back to the reception and told the lady that she had given me the wrong room because it was occupied.
+Well no, the receptionist explained to me that it was another diver and that we must share the room.

-Result, back in the room, where I now try to carefully store my suitcase without disturbing my new colleague too much.
-In vain, because of all my racked he opened one eye, then the second.
+Result, back in the room, where I now tried to carefully store my suitcase without disturbing my new colleague too much.
+In vain, because of all my racket he opened one eye, then the second.

 - Sorry.